christine-whelan/la-roche-posay-rag-ad-generator/data/README.md

-Product knowledge base JSON files used for RAG retrieval
+Load product descriptions from JSON and TXT knowledge files